Q1.1 What is TOPCAT?

 Q1.15 Why doesn't TOPCAT display sky images/show movies/speak my weight?

 I have a long list of features that I'd like to add eventually, some of which will probably get done and some of which will probably not.
 However, I'm always interested in new suggestions.
 The existing feature set is very largely due to suggestions and requests from existing users.

 Having said that, there are some things which I am unlikely to add, in particular things which are not basically to do with manipulation of tables, and things which would require non-Java code to be introduced.

 Q1.16 How can I find out when new versions are released?

 Q1.17 What licence is TOPCAT released under?

 The GNU General Public Licence (GPL).
 If this presents a problem for you, it may be possible to arrange use under some other licence.

 Most of the code has been written by Mark Taylor.
 Much help has been supplied by other members of various user and developer communities, and some external libraries are used.
 More details are available in the Acknowledgements section of the manual.

 Q1.20 What project(s) support(s) TOPCAT?

-TOPCAT has been supported by a number of grants and projects over its lifetime, all ultimately funded by UK or European astronomy research organisations.
+TOPCAT has been supported by a number of grants and projects over its lifetime, nearly all ultimately funded by UK or European astronomy research organisations.
 In chronological order: